Bottelet/DaybydayCRM - Detailed Review

 1. Install Docker & Docker Compose

-sudo apt update && sudo apt install -y docker.io docker-composesudo systemctl enable --now docker
+sudo apt update && sudo apt install -y docker.io docker-composesudo systemctl enable --now docker2.
+Clone the Repository

 Open your browser and navigate to: